EXPLAINER: Why are Chicago schools, teachers union fighting?

 Families have been hesitant to enroll in the existing district program, which requires consent for guided weekly nasal swabs.
 In October, only about 7% of students had signed up.
 The number has increased slightly, to around 12% or nearly 42,000 students, but schools and the union have both been pushing to improve.

-Lightfoot has rejected the opt-out system, calling COVID-19 tests a “quasi-medical procedure” and citing unspecified liability issues.
+Chicago Mayor Lori Lightfoot has rejected the opt-out system, calling COVID-19 tests a “quasi-medical procedure” and citing unspecified liability issues.

 Over the weekend, the district did secure about 350,000 antigen tests from the state of Illinois, but district leaders haven’t spelled out how they will be used.